gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Now, `TestDescriptors` of classes are parents of their enclosing method `TestDescriptors`.

-## Potential breaking changes

-This is a new major version of Gradle, so many of the things that were deprecated in the Gradle 4.x versions have been removed.
-For examples, there have been fixes to dependency resolution that break corner cases, and running Gradle now requires Java 8 or higher (though tests can be run using Java 6 or 7).
-Breaking changes are listed with detailed explanations in [upgrading Gradle 4.x](userguide/upgrading_version_4.html).

 ## Deprecations

 Features that have become superseded or irrelevant due to the natural evolution of Gradle become *deprecated*, and scheduled to be removed in the next major Gradle version (Gradle 6.0).